-A department hearing officer may not engage as an employee in enforcing or formulating general tax policy other than to conduct hearings.
-You may request the Secretary to determine if a hearing officer's activities have affected his or her impartiality, and the Secretary may assign the case to another hearing officer.
+A hearing officer may not engage or participate in any way in the enforcement or formulation of general tax policy other than to conduct hearings.
+You may request the Chief Hearing Officer of the Administrative Hearings Office determine if a hearing officer has engaged or participated in the enforcement or formulation of tax policy and if the hearing officer's activities have affected his or her impartiality.
+The Chief Hearing Officer may designate another hearing officer for the matter.
 Hearing officers may not communicate unilaterally about a matter you have protested while that matter is still pending.
-The Secretary may appoint another hearing officer if that occurs.
+The chief hearing officer may appoint another hearing officer if that occurs.
 You may request a written ruling on any contested question of evidence in matters in which you have filed a pending written protest.
 You also may request that two or more protests on related issues be combined and heard jointly, and the hearing officer shall grant the request unless it creates an unreasonable burden on the department.